 Fancy some real crunchy rock to go with your burger and beer?
 Well, try some Slap Betty from the Baltic Sea city Kemi in Finland and their newest item Nothing out of Nothing.
 Complete with hot, runny-nose sauce and sticky fingers.
 Their smoky, raspy brand of punkish Hard Rock with a metallic hue will certainly wake you up alright.
 And help with digestion too, ’cause you are gonna do a little dancing and headbanging once you start listening.

-The band is now releasing their second full length record Nothing out of Nothing this February 2016.
-Best described as a succulent piece of old-style Hard Rock with a lot of Heavy Metal in there.
+The band now released their second full length record Nothing out of Nothing this February 2016.
+And this is one succulent piece of old-style Hard Rock with a lot of Heavy Metal in there.
 The record is full of these punkish and grungy AC/DC meets Bear Bone Company type of rock elements.
 Complete with crafty riffs and stellar solos, plus one or two (sort of) rock ballads in this tasty rock stew.
-A great and refreshing sound.
+So very Rainbow at times, believe it or not.
+A great and refreshing sound, reminiscent of times long past.
 The album is loosely themed around the displeasure of the Finnish working class with those in power and other more personal matters of interest.

 Now, AC/DC with a large dose of Krokus as shown in their last sound-alike Dirty Dynamite are showing up in the second track List of Things I Hate.
 And it is some list, by Loki.